apache/pulsar/site2/docs/client-libraries-java.md

 * `providerDomain`
 * `privateKey`

 You can also set an optional `keyId`.
-Here's an example configuration:
+Here's an example:

 ```java
 Map<String, String> authParams = new HashMap<>();